particle-iot/thatconf-workshop-2019/content/docs/ch1.md

 At this point, your goal is now to write code that turns the onboard blue LED on and off every second — a hardware equivalent of the classic "Hello world!".

-4. The physical pin connected to the blue LED is `D7`, we give it a name, so we can call it later on.
+4. The physical pin connected to the blue LED is `D7`, you give it a name, so you can call it later on.
 Do this _above_ the `setup` function.

 ```cpp
 // Blink an LED.